Service Levels

 100%

-Service credits are calculated as a percentage of the charges paid by the customer for the service that did not meet the guaranteed availability in a billing cycle.
+Service credits are calculated as a percentage of the charges paid by the customer for the service that did not meet its contractual availability target in a billing cycle.

-If the SLA wasn’t met, the customer needs to contact VSHN within 10 days to request the service credit.
+If the contractual SLA profile target wasn’t met, the customer needs to contact VSHN within 10 days to request the service credit.
 VSHN will determine the availability during the disputed period and assesses the situation.

 Should VSHN conclude that the dispute was in order, the applicable service credit will be deducted from future invoices.
 The credits may not be transferred or exchanged for cash or other forms of payment.